It’s frustrating when inaccurate, unfair, unsubstantiated, or outdated information drags your score down.

 Remember, reducing your utilization may take time to reflect in your credit score, but it’s a key factor in improving your credit profile.
 It is one of the 5 key metrics that influence your credit score.

-Late payments are among the most damaging factors for your credit score.
 There's no guaranteed way to remove accurate late payments from your credit report.
 But, you can try a few things to clean up your credit report:

-Unpaid bills can weigh heavily on your credit score.
-Aim to address delinquent accounts (outstanding credit card payments or loans) as quickly as possible.
+Aim to address delinquent accounts (outstanding credit card payments or loans) as quickly as possible when you are cleaning up your credit history.

-Your payment history makes up 35 percent of your FICO score, so it is very important to have a positive payment history.
 Here is what you can do to tackle outstanding bills to clean up your credit:

 Collections can significantly damage your credit score.
 While paying them off may not always remove them from your report, newer credit scoring models often weigh paid collections less heavily than unpaid ones.